gunjam/state-pension-date/README.md

 gender, and will return a simple piece of content showing the state pension date.

-This functionality is very simplistic, and was only developed as an aid during development.
+**Note:** This functionality is very simplistic, and was only developed as an aid during development.
+It would require more work to make it into a robust service.

 Example query...